The Jackie Towell Scholarship

 - A commitment to writing a short article for the Oxford Certified Instructors Newsletter within 6 months of receiving the Scholarship, should they be the successful candidate, and a suggested topic for the article.

 Deadline for Sending an Application: Applications must be received by February 15, 2023.
 All applicants, whether selected for the scholarship or not, will be notified individually by March 15, 2023.

-Scholarship Amount: In 2019, one $1200 scholarship to pay for tuition will be awarded to a student accepted into either the June or the September Teacher Certification Program.
+Scholarship Amount: In 2020, one $1200 scholarship to pay for tuition will be awarded to a student accepted into the June Teacher Certification Program.
 Applications should be addressed to:

 The OPNIG Board of Directors